K. Lakshmana: Encounter of Arikkad Varghese

-The statement of witnesses has established the presence of Lakshamana on the spot of crime and his giving threatening instructions to Ramachandran Nair to kill Arikkad Varghese.
+The court also stated that the statement of witnesses has established the presence of Lakshmana on the spot of crime and his giving threatening instructions to Ramachandran Nair to kill Varghese.
 The court held that it cannot at any stretch of imagination be concluded that all the witnesses have colluded or conspired together to falsely implicate the accused in the case.
 These witnesses are also not shown to have any element of motive or enmity to the accused, the court held.
 The chances of Arikkad Varghese who is a Naxalite leader, alone getting isolated in the forest without the company of any of his followers and getting himself engaged in an encounter with a team of armed CRPF men are remote, the court held.

 Ramachandran Nair, who died in 2006, had stated that he made the confession after all these years to clear his conscience.

 The verdict of the CBI Special Court was later upheld by the Kerala High Court.